-This rule does not apply to Petite Group, Line and Productions.
+This rule does not apply to Petite Group, Line, and Productions.

 |Acro||Routine containing gymnastic passes, flexibility moves, and/or contortionist moves.
 Must contain dance moves and choreography as well.|

-|Ballet||Routine must consist of ballet technique, classical steps and movements, performed in soft shoes.|
+|Ballet||The routine must consist of ballet technique, classical steps, and movements, performed in soft shoes.|

-|Character||Routine must be 50% characterization, i.e., a clown, puppet, etc. and 50% dance|
+|Character||The routine must be 50% characterization, i.e., a clown, puppet, etc., and 50% dance|

-|Cheer||Consisting of Cheerleading, Pom Pon, Drill Team and Kick Line.|
+|Cheer||Cheer Consisting of Cheerleading, Pom Pon, Drill Team, and Kick Line|

-|Clogging||Routine using clogging technique and style.|
+|Clogging||Routine using clogging technique and style|

-|Hip-Hop||Routine using primarily hip hop technique and moves.|
+|Hip-Hop||Routine using primarily hip hop technique and moves|

 |Jazz||Routine using primarily jazz technique.
-No Acro passes permitted.*|
+Maximum of 3 Acro/Tumbling tricks permitted.|

-|Modern||Interpretive dance patterned after Graham technique.
-No Acro passes permitted.*|
+|Modern||Interpretive dance patterned after Graham technique|

-|Musical Theatre||Designed primarily for musical comedy and Broadway dancing--mime, lip sync singing, etc, are allowed.|
+|Musical Theatre||Designed primarily for musical comedy and Broadway dancing--mime, lip sync singing, etc, are allowed|

 |Pointe||Same criteria as ballet.
-Must be performed in Pointe shoes.
-No Acro passes permitted.*|
+Must be performed in Pointe shoes|

-|Song & Dance||Routine must consist of both singing and dancing in any category.
-No vocal is permitted on tape.|
+|Song & Dance||The routine must consist of both singing and dancing in any category.
+No vocal is permitted on tape|

-|Tap||Routine utilizing tap technique.
-No Acro passes permitted.*|
+|Tap||Routine utilizing tap technique|

-|Vocal||Singing only.
-No vocal permitted on tape.|
+|Vocal||Singing Only.
+No Vocal is permitted on tape.|